 Is it tasty?
 Is it healthy?
 Will I have enough or too much?
 How will it make me look?
 Maybe some of these sound familiar; but have you ever thought about food as a unifier of people, something that can remove divisive mentalities and bring us all together around ‘the universal dinner table’?

-For Paul Turner, this is one of his core beliefs and one of the reasons he founded Food For Life Global, an organisation that provides 2 million vegan meals a day to people in need, for 25 cents a meal.
-“Hunger is not because of a lack of food” Paul tells us; which begs us to ask why there is world hunger then?
-According to the United Nations the reason is inequitable distribution; and why is there an inequitable distribution?
-Food for Life Global believe they have the answer to that.
+For Paul Turner, this is one of his core beliefs and one of the reasons he founded Food For Life Global, an organization that provides 2 million vegan meals a day to people in need, for 25 cents a meal.
+“Hunger is not because of a lack of food,” Paul tells us; which begs us to ask why there is world hunger then?
+According to the United Nations, the reason is inequitable distribution; and why is there an inequitable distribution?
+Food for Life Global believes they have the answer to that.

 Before leaving, our guest wants us to understand something particular about his work: All of it is informed by spirituality, as he himself was a monk for 14 years, but also uses science to ensure it’s applicable in a modern context.
 “You might say spirituality begins with the tongue?” asks our host Spirit. “ Exactly” replies Paul, who has even written a book on the subject and provides a free 2 chapter sample to interested readers.

 To learn more about how food could solve some of the most important problems on our planet and lead to further success in your own life, listen to the full 25-minute interview.